 A stand mixer is my preferred method of combining the thick mixture of ingredients.
 A food processor or hand-held mixer will work too.
 With a total mixing time is about 3 minutes, this cheesy dip/spread comes together quickly.

-chef tips for making Carolina caviar
+chef tips for making pimento cheese

 - I combined a couple kinds of shredded cheese.
 I use sharp cheddar.
 It has a tangy bite.
 Also it adds deep orange color to the Pimento Cheese.
 Muenster cheese adds a mellow smooth flavor.
 Mozzarella is a good substitute for Muenster cheese too.